 photo by jared

 Isn’t that the concept behind personal branding?
-Treat the way you market yourself as you would a product or a business is a definition I have used before and I think its totally relevant.
+Treat the way you market yourself as you would a product or a business.
+I have used this before and I think its totally relevant.
 You want to build buzz, create anticipation and put value in yourself and your work.
 The reward can come in many forms and may be different for everyone.

 The one common denominator is that you are the CEO of your company.
 The company that puts food on the table and mortgage checks in the mail.
 This is your company.
 You may have employees that depend on you or have a family that depends on you.
-No matter the situation, you need to be in control and thinking of how you can grow your company.
+No matter the situation, you need to be in control and thinking of how you can develop your career.

 Settling